My Guitar Gear

 The thumb picks I currently use are as follows:

 Guitar plectrums have a big impact on guitar tone.
-The thickness of the pick and the material it is made of both contribute towards the tone that is created.
+The thickness of the pick and the material it is made of both contribute to the tone that is created.

 For many years, I used Jim Dunlop, 3mm Big Stubby picks.
 These picks sound great and are not overly expensive.